Aaron, Elder overcame hate to achieve records, milestones

 Jacques Rogge, a former Olympic sailor and orthopedic surgeon, was remembered for a bringing stability to the International Olympic Committee in his 12 years as president and for pursuing a hard line against doping.

-The Pro Football Hall of Fame mourned the loss of three of its members, Sam Huff, Curly Culp and Floyd Little.
+The Pro Football Hall of Fame mourned the loss of four of its members, Sam Huff, Curly Culp, Floyd Little and Claude Humphrey.
 Marty Schottenheimer was remembered for coaching 200 NFL victories with his brand of smash-mouth football.
 Former NFL stars Demaryius Thomas, Vincent Jackson and Darrius Johnson were gone way too soon.
 Also gone were two-time Super Bowl winning defensive back Mike Davis of the Raiders and Ted Thompson, the Green Bay Packers GM who drafted Aaron Rodgers when they already had Brett Favre on the roster and won a Super Bowl.

 Other notable sports figures who died in 2021 were Gerd Muller, who scored the winning goal for West Germany in the 1975 World Cup final against Holland; Tony Trabert, who won three of tennis’ four major singles titles in 1955 and five overall; former Olympic swimmer Clara Lamore Walker; and track star Milkha Singh of India.